PapiLer/Reforestation/README.md

-## How many apples grow on a tree?
-All of them!
+## Don't buy flowers at a monastery.
+Because only you can prevent florist friars.